 An emerging perspective on persistent inequality suggests that the causal determinants of disparity may be found in the social interactions that an individual experiences over the course of his or her life.
 Three basic features characterize this perspective: 1.
 Individual preferences, beliefs, and opportunities are strongly influenced by one's membership in various groups.
 These preferences, beliefs, and opportunities may be formed by the social attitudes of the group members or of others, by market mechanisms, by social policy, or by some combination of geographic location and social attitudes.
 2. Interaction effects occur among members of a given group, so that group level influences generate similar outcomes among group members.
 3. Social stratification by income, race, education, or language can lead to divergence across group characteristics which results in greater inequality at a point in time, as well as decreased social mobility over time.

-The network has 12 core members, including nine economists, one political scientist, and two sociologists.
-With Foundation support, network members are focusing their efforts in three areas.
-First, the network is exploring ways to identify and measure social interactions and their attendant effects on inequality.
-These studies mix the development of econometric analyses for data such as the Panel Study of Income Dynamics with the exploration of natural "experiments" in group formation, such as the assignment of dormitory rooms to college students.
+The network had 12 core members, including nine economists, one political scientist, and two sociologists.
+With Foundation support, network members focused their efforts in three areas.
+First, the network explored ways to identify and measure social interactions and their attendant effects on inequality.
+These studies mixed the development of econometric analyses for data such as the Panel Study of Income Dynamics with the exploration of natural "experiments" in group formation, such as the assignment of dormitory rooms to college students.

 Second, the network pursued the development of theoretical models of interactions to examine several questions, including how social interactions in labor markets contribute to inequality and how government policies such as affirmative action influence the distribution and redistribution of resources.
 This theoretical work provides the context in which to interpret empirical analyses, especially with respect to implications for public policy.